astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - `leq_to` (lesser or equal than)
 - `less_than`

-> **Note**: If you are dealing with floats or integers you can add a tolerance to the comparisons in form of a fraction (0.1 = 10% tolerance) as shown in the example above.
+> **Note**: If you are dealing with floats or integers you can add a tolerance to the comparisons in form of a fraction (0.1 = 10% tolerance) as shown in the previous example.

 If the resulting boolean value is `True` the check passes, otherwise it fails.
-[Airflow logs](https://www.astronomer.io/guides/logging/) the set of returned records for every check that passes and the full query and result for checks that failed.
+[Airflow generates logs](https://www.astronomer.io/guides/logging/) that show the set of returned records for every check that passes and the full query and result for checks that failed.

 The screenshot below shows the output of 3 successful checks that ran on the `DATE` column of a table in Snowflake using `SQLColumnCheckOperator`.
-The checks concerned the minimum value, the maximum value and the amount of null values in the column.
+The checks concerned the minimum value, the maximum value, and the amount of null values in the column.

 The logged line `INFO - Record: (datetime.date(2021, 4, 9), datetime.date(2022, 7, 17), 0)` lists the results of the query: the minimum date was 2021-09-04, the maximum date 2022-07-17 and there were zero null values, which satisfied the conditions of the check.

 ![SQLColumnCheckOperator logging of passing checks](https://assets2.astronomer.io/main/guides/sql-data-quality-tutorial/column_checks_passed.png)